jsoizo/kotlin-csv/README.md

 #### Simple case

 You can write csv simply, only one line.
-No need to call other methods.
+No need to call other methods. <br />
 Also, **You don't have to call `use`, `close` and `flush` method.**
 ```kotlin
 val rows = listOf(listOf("a", "b", "c"), listOf("d", "e", "f"))
 csvWriter().open("test.csv") { writeAll(rows) }
 ```

-You can also write csv file per each line.
+You can also write csv file per each line.<br />
 Also, **You don't have to call `use`, `close` and `flush` method.**
 ```kotlin
 val row1 = listOf("a", "b", "c")